pywbem/pywbem/docs/mockwbemserver.rst

 Example: Set up qualifier types and classes from MOF
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This example creates a faked connection and sets up its mock repository with qualifier types and classes that are defined in a MOF string.
+This example creates a mock WBEM server and sets up its CIM repository with qualifier types and classes that are defined in a MOF string.

 .. code-block:: python